sean-m-brennan/sustainable-space/docs/sustainable_space.md

 #### Preface

-I've always swum upstream.
-One doesn't get very far, very fast doing this.

-I'd long often felt the shadow of the Leviathan lurking in the depths perpetually flowing downstream.
-His hideous visage now, here and there, crests the surface, bringing an ocean of turmoil.

-Chthulu, murky invertebrate god of the material world, swims ever leftward.
-That doesn't mean we need to join him.

----

 Space travel is today out of reach for all but the wealthiest of men and the justification for doing so the flimsiest of ego-gratification.
 To establish a true foothold in space, there must be both enough economic drive _and_ reachability for at least a critical mass of humans.
 Due to the nature of escaping the gravity well, the cost of working in space has a hard floor, even after commoditization of orbital lift.
 Therefore, profit (currently at zero) will have to be significant to offset those costs.